 There are many aspects of this to consider.
 For examine, the fact that many sanctions on Russia were initiated by corporations means Russia may consider these corporations as legitimate targets for attack, including cyber attack and attack against ownership of property inside Russia.
 Physical attack is thought less likely but should also be assessed as a potential now.

 Meanwhile this war has opened the eyes of many in the free world to other threats including the threat from China.
 This is will very likely lead to more support for collective security alliances like NATO and also to higher levels of investment in defense for many free nations.
 The traditional (since the end of WWII) stance of Japan to have only a self defense force may soon end, and its shunning of nuclear weapons may also be up for question, something that was unthinkable just months ago.
+Japan has already dramatically increased its defense budget because of this.

 Short term this war has spooked investors, caused massive sanctions against Russia that also impacted western businesses, interrupted supply of food from Ukraine to Europe and Africa, is slowing all Russian oil production (which may one day almost totally cease due to lack of western tech support) and caused increases in government spending at a time when deficits are already out of control.

 The invasion is also causing some cracks in Russia’s relationship with Kazakhstan, which has for the most part been in Russia’s orbit until recently.
 Russia is now blocking the transport of Kazakhstan oil and gas to Europe, which Kazakhstan did not want to happen.
 Recall that Russia helped put down revolt in Kazakhstan in January just before the invasion.
+China’s relationship with Russia is changing because of the war.
+Xi’s visit to Russia in March 2023 resulted in many photo ops and pleasantries, but the outcomes make it pretty clear that China has no intention of backing Russia up and will likely continue to abuse the relationship with Russia.
+Russia has now agreed to settle many transactions with China in the Yuan.

 For additional resources see: